gabrielrosinski/devops-course-project/README.md

 This automated script will:
 1. Install k3s if not already present
+2. Deploy Prometheus & Grafana monitoring stack
-2. Deploy ArgoCD for GitOps continuous deployment
+3. Deploy ArgoCD for GitOps continuous deployment
-3. Apply all Kubernetes resources via Helm
+4. Apply all Kubernetes resources via Helm
-4. Set up port-forwarding to http://localhost:8080
+5. Set up port-forwarding to http://localhost:8080
-5. Display ArgoCD credentials for UI access
+6. Display ArgoCD and Grafana credentials for UI access

 ---